CyberGuy99/SoundWord/README.md

     Get Word Frequencies

-Website Routing:
+Website Routing:\
-    * / -> home
-        * (allows user to choose 3 classification options from above)\
+Markup: - [ ] / -> home: (allows user to choose 3 classification options from above)\
-    * /uploadMP3
-        * triggered by button (leads to speech to text and then, backend classification and to /results)\
+        - [ ] /uploadMP3: triggered by button (leads to speech to text and then, backend classification and to /results)\
-    * /results
-        * results of classifying uploaded input (pretty output page using results from backend)\
+        - [ ] /results: results of classifying uploaded input (pretty output page using results from backend)\